Marvykalu/udacity-security-analyst-nanodegree/analyzing-security-threats/README.md

-# Threat Analysis
+# Analyzing Security Threats

 ## SCENARIO

 Udajuicer is the largest juice shop in the world.
-They’ve amassed millions with shops all around the world without a reliance on technology.
-The owner Manu Juicer has technophobia and severe distrust of technology, so all his shops operate on a cash-and-carry model.
-His irrational fear surprisingly hasn’t hurt the store, and many people have grown to love the franchise for its simplicity.
+Without a reliance, the owner of Udajuicer have amassed millions with shops all around the world.
 The business was booming until Covid-19 hit.
 Stubborn and not wanting to adapt to the current climate, Manu tried all sorts of gimmicks and deals to drive foot traffic to his business but wasn’t successful.
 Begrudgingly he accepted his predicament, and it was time to embrace technology.

 Manu left it to his internal business team to come up with an online application where customers can place orders for delivery/pickup.
-Udajuicer’s business team, left with very vague instructions on how to build an application, had no idea where to begin.
-In a pickle, they launched Craigslist and looked for someone that would be able to build them their juice shop application.
-Since no one at the company had much computer expertise or an internal technology department, they were quite inept at identifying qualified candidates.
-They eventually settled on a newbie Chad, who fleeced their money and created an insecure application.
+Udajuicer’s business team, left with very vague instructions on how to build an application, eventually settled on a newbie Chad, who fleeced their money and created an insecure application.

 Excitement was in the air as Udajuicer finally had its flagship product!
 Udajuicer proceeded to test the application out in beta for a week before production.
 Unfortunately, the site would constantly go down, and they weren’t sure what the issue was.
 They reached out to Chad once again to troubleshoot but weren’t able to identify what was going on, as Chad assured them it was nothing on his end.
 Paranoid Manu thought it was his rival Super Smoothies hacking and taking down his application.

-Wanting to get to the bottom of the issue, he reached out to SecureCorp, the world-renown cybersecurity consulting firm.
-SecureCorp deploys you, a security analyst, to get to the bottom of the issue and find out why the Juice Shop site keeps going down.
-Your job will consist of building a threat model for Manu’s website.
-Using the internal threat model template provided, you will go through the process of helping Manu mitigate his current issue and build a secure application.
+Wanting to get to the bottom of the issue, he reached out to SecureCorp, a cybersecurity consulting firm.
+SecureCorp has deployed me, a security analyst, to get to the bottom of the issue and find out why the Juice Shop site keeps going down.

+## TO DO:

+My job will consist of building a threat model for Manu’s website.
+I will help Manu mitigate his current issue and build a secure application.

 ## Section 1 - ASSESSMENT